 - Beans have the highest water use of any common garden vegetable.
-During blossoming and fruit development, beans use one-quarter to over one-half inch of water per day.
+During blossoming and fruit development, beans use 0.25-inch to over 0.50-inch of water per day (depending on temperature and wind).
 Blossoms drop with inadequate moisture levels and pods fail to fill.
 On hot, windy days, blossom drop is common.
 When moisture levels are adequate, the bean plant is a bright, dark, grass-green.
 As plants experience water stress, leaf color takes on a slight grayish cast.
 Water is needed at this point to prevent blossom drop.

 - Corn water demand peaks during tasseling, silking, and ear development.
 Water stress delays the silking period, but not tasseling.
 Under mild water stress, the crop may tassel and shed pollen before silks on ears are ready for pollination.
 The lack of pollination may result in missing rows of kernels, reduced yields, or even eliminate ear production.
 Yield is directly related to quantities of water, nitrogen, and spacing.